🏆

 Features That Matter

 Focus on features that enhance your photography experience.
-Prioritize practical features over impressive specs that you'll rarely use.
+Prioritize practical features over impressive specs that you will rarely use.

 Image Stabilization